 The major internet providers in Russia include:

 There is no mandatory TV licence in Russia for households, and there are several options for accessing Russian television.
-The system is designed with a network of television transmissions – terrestrial, cable and satellite.
+The system works with a network of television transmissions – terrestrial, cable, and satellite.

 The country’s process to shift its analog broadcasting to digital was prolonged to 2018.
 Consequently, the 3,300 Russian TV channels are transmitted without needing a mandatory licence.
 Cable TV is the norm in Russia, with all providers offering various packages.
 The majority of residential buildings have aerials mounted to their roofs and can receive 15 channels for free.